pdimens/harpy/Getting_Started/Guides/software_environments.md

 category: guides
 description: Deciding between using Conda or Containers
 icon: container
+label: Software Management
 image: https://visualpharm.com/assets/917/Docker-595b40b65ba036ed117d3f62.svg
 ---

 # :icon-container: Choosing a software runtime method
+## TL;DR
+- container is more likely to work on all systems, but much slower
+  - `Apptainer` (what Snakemake uses) is only available on Linux systems
+- conda is quicker and better for troubleshooting, but may have unexpected errors
+  - but works on any operation system, assuming it's installed

 There are two ways you can run Harpy, using a container with the necessary software environments in it (`--container`), or with local conda environments (the default).
 If software development and containerization